-To archive a delivered or failed job, click on the Delivered Jobs icon from the home page of the administrative user account.
-The "Delivered Jobs" screen opens listing all the previously delivered jobs.
-Click on the Job ID link to select the job.
-The "Job Administration" screen opens.
-Click on the Job Archive tab.
-Next, click the Move to Archive button.
-Click the Cancel button to cancel the operation and return to the Delivered Jobs screen.
+There are two ways to archive a delivered or failed job.
+Click on the Delivered Jobs icon from the home page of the administrative user account.
+The Delivered Jobs screen opens listing all the previously delivered jobs.
+Then, either:

+• Click on the Job ID link to select the job.
+The Job Administration screen opens.
+Click on the Job Archive tab, and then click the [Move to Archive] button.
+Click the [Cancel] button to cancel the operation and return to the Delivered Jobs screen.